vmfmyot/VR-Cat-Museum/README.md

 ##  Challenges encountered
 We encountered several challenges during this project, mostly from our interaction setup.
 - **Hardware issues:** It took us a week to set up the headset with our Unity project.
-Furthermore, until the last class, we still had an issue with our **controllers**, where they would immediately get deactivated in game-mode even tho they were activated in the editing scene.
+Furthermore, until the last class, we still had an issue with our **controllers**, where they would immediately get deactivated in game-mode even though they were activated in the editing scene.
 - **Movement integration:** We had quite a few difficulties adding movement in-game.
 At first, we tried to add teleportation points, but ended up scrapping them as we managed to implement gliding movements.
 Even though we reused the prepared assets from the Demo Scenes, it never worked the same way in our project.
 Additionally, sometimes our movement setup would randomly switch to teleportation for a single game test.
 - **Ray casting:** This issue is also part of our interaction set.
 We had a lot of difficulties making our ray casting appear, especially because it was in conflict with our movements.
 - **Camera falling**: Whenever we try to grab objects, our camera falls to the ground.